paupowpow/p2pkit-quickstart-android/README.md

 # p2pkit.io Quickstart

 Rocket science in candy wrap!
-With just a few lines of code, p2pkit packs a punch enabling you to accurately discover and directly message users nearby - your app becomes hyperlocal!
+With just a few lines of code, p2pkit packs a punch by enabling you to accurately discover and directly message users nearby!

 ### Table of Contents